 About the cooking:

 In addition to its easy preparation, its cooking is even more so.
 To do this, use a hot pan over high heat for 2-5 minutes.
-It is not necessary for cooking too much, as a result, the tortillas are not hard and brittle.
+They are not cooked for a long time.
+Thus, consequently, they are not hard or brittle.
 In such a way that malleable tortillas are obtained, they can be folded and do not break.

 Finally, the flour tortillas, hot and in the form of a pile, are stored in a food safe plastic bag.
 In this way, they retain their flexibility and malleability, taking advantage of the absorption of their own moisture that it produces during cooking.